wailord284/Alexs-Arch-Installer/README.md

 - NO Snapshots or backup system enabled even if BTRFS is selected
 - Third party repositories enabled by default (archlinuxcn, chaotic-aur, aurmageddon)
 - A significant amount of changes that may or may not align with the Arch Wiki or its suggestions
+- Some aspects are optimized for performance/convenience over security

 # Todos
  - https://wiki.archlinux.org/title/Profile-sync-daemon